optittm/survey-back-api/README.md

 user_id: The ID of the user to filter by.
 timestamp_start: The minimum timestamp of the comments to filter by (in ISO 8601 format).
 timestamp_end: The maximum timestamp of the comments to filter by (in ISO 8601 format).
-content_search: A search query to filter comments by.
-It searches in comment text fields.
+content_search: A search query (regex) to filter comments by.
+It searches in the comment text field.

 Response
 response model: List[Comment] - A list of comment objects matching the specified filters.
 If no filters are provided, it returns all comments.